linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/Fixed Income HW LaTeX Files.md

 Use the above cash flow equation to get that the first cash-flow realized is $CF (\text{May}) \approx \$305,   774.23$ (for an annualized value of \$1,   223,   096.92 if rates were to hold constant).

 The first term in $CF(T_i)$ above is always the same each quarter,    as neither the swap rate nor the coupon of the initial swap and T-note change over time.
 The second parenthesis is instead reset every 3 months.
-Still,    the trade would be profitable unless LIBOR dropped to where it was below the repo rate,    which is quite unlikely given the lower risk of collateralized debt.
-Thus,    the trade locks in the less stable profit,    the SS,    and profits on the stable fact that LIBOR is above repo.
+Still,    the trade would be profitable unless [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] dropped to where it was below the repo rate,    which is quite unlikely given the lower risk of collateralized debt.
+Thus,    the trade locks in the less stable profit,    the SS,    and profits on the stable fact that [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] is above repo.
 See Figure 8 for the historical relationship using 5-year swaps and 5-year coupon bonds.

 \begin{figure}[h!]
 \centering